If we don’t win, you don’t pay.

 “No person shall make a U-turn in front of the driveway entrance or approaches to a fire station.
 No person shall use the driveway entrance or approaches to a fire station for the purpose of turning a vehicle so as to proceed in the opposite direction.”
 [Emphasis] (Source).

-RECAP: Drivers may not use the driveways leading to parking lots or approaches at or adjacent to fire stations to turn their vehicles around to travel in the opposite direction from whence they came.
+RECAP: Drivers may not turn their vehicles around on the driveways leading to parking lots or approaches at or adjacent to fire stations to travel in the opposite direction from whence they came.

 Are U-Turns On California Highways Legal?

 Believe it or not, you can legally make a U-Turn on a California Highway.
-Let’s take a look at what a “highway” is first.
+Let’s first take a look at what a “highway” is.

 - California Vehicle Code Section 360 defines a highway as follows: